bunnyburger0498/css-gradient-chat/README.md

 # css-gradient-chat
+## Hello
+Hello my JBlock neighbours, its bunnyburger with gradient chat as GUI due to popular request.<br/>
+I originally made it for myself as a goofy cool thing but others wanted it too so I made it so it has a GUI<br/>
+![What is this](Git_ReadMeImages/readme_preview.jpg)<br/>
+I have compiled as an .exe file on the right in the release section which you can download<br/>
+Alternatively, You can download these scripts here and v1 AutoHotKey from the official site and run it via AHK.<br/>
+## About
 Counter Strike Source Colour Gradients Chat, written in AHK v1.1.33.0<br/>
-Intercepts user keys to add a special key and hex colour in front of it<br/>
+Intercepts user keys to add a special key and hex colour in front of it automatically while typing<br/>
-For use in Counter Strike Source Servers with the colour plugin only<br/>
+Used in JBlock server in Counter Strike Source with the server colour plugin<br/>
-![What is this](Git_ReadMeImages/readme_preview.jpg)<br/>
 <br/>
 ## Simple Colour Picker
 Choose a colour which autocopies the code and you paste into CSS chat.<br/>